st99315/behavior_clone_fetch/README.md

-# Behavior Clone Fetch
+# Behavior Clone Fetch :metal:

-* All scripts are run on Python3
+- [x] All scripts are run on Python3
-* Python2 not tried
+- [ ] Python2 not tried

 ## Request OpenAI GYM